 Many sectors suffered through 2020 – and the oil industry is no different.
-Traders are eager to find out which are the best oil stocks to watch right now.
+Traders and investors are eager to find out which are the best oil stocks to watch right now.
 Read up on the most popular oil stocks here.

 What’s on this page?

 ExxonMobil was founded in 1859 and has evolved from a kerosene producer in the US into a global behemoth that is now predominantly focused on upstream production.
 Producing oil and gas, as well as liquified natural gas (LNG), contributed 83% of net income in 2019 before central eliminations.